GLYCAM-Web/gmml2/internalPrograms/CarbohydrateBuilder/README.md

 ### Notes
 Project is under development, contact olivercgrant "at" gmail.com with queries.
 The underlying code is used by the builder currently available on glycam.org/cb.
-Has been tested on linux, but should install on both Mac and Windows with appropriate C++ complilers.

 ### Prerequisites
 You'll need GMML.
 See here for installation instructions: http://glycam.org/docs/gems/download-and-install/.